 - Recurrent pelvic organ prolapse

-Due to the volume of lawsuits against Ethicon, these cases have been consolidated into multidistrict litigation overseen by U.S. District Judge Joseph R. Goodwin.
-Collectively, they are known as MDL No. 2327.
-Approximately 2,298 cases in this MDL are still pending.
-Ethicon has set aside an undisclosed amount of money to cover their litigation expenses, as well as settlements and court decisions.
+Due to the volume of lawsuits against Ethicon, these cases have been consolidated into multidistrict litigation (MDL).
+U.S. District Judge Joseph R. Goodwin is overseeing the MDL.
+Collectively, these cases are known as MDL No. 2327.
+Approximately 350 cases in this MDL are still pending.
+Ethicon has set aside an undisclosed amount of money to cover its litigation expenses and possible settlement expenses.

 Some of the composite mesh products (or similar brands like Atrium C-QUR mesh, Ethicon Physiomesh, and Composix Kugel Mesh) at the center of these legal claims are also the subject of hernia mesh lawsuits.